Aliases for individual desirability functions

 A single numeric value on

-are mapped to the desirability score.- use_data
+[0, 1](orNA_real_) that defines how missing values inxare mapped to the desirability score.- use_data

 Should the low, middle, and/or high values be derived from the data (

-) using the minimum, maximum, or median (respectively)?- categories
+x) using the minimum, maximum, or median (respectively)?- categories

 A named vector of desirability values that match all possible categories to specific desirability values.
 Data that are not included in

-are given the value inmissing
+categoriesare given the value inmissing.